HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm/wcm_content_delivery/delivering_web_content/pre-rendered_delivery/index.md

 -   **Restrictions**

     -   Site areas and content item names cannot contain characters that are considered invalid in file names by the operating system on which you are pre-rendering.
 For example, on a Windows™ server, these characters are invalid: `/ \ : * ? " < > |`.
-    -   The path to the content item, including the directory path to which you are pre-rendering (for example, site area/content) cannot exceed the operating system's maximum path length:
+    -   The path to the content item, including the directory path to which you are pre-rendering \(for example, site area/content\) cannot exceed the operating system's maximum path length:
         -   Windows™: 255 characters
-        -   AIX®: 1024 characters
+        -   AIX®IBM® iLinux™Solarisz/OS®: 1024 characters
     -   The Search component cannot be used in pre-rendered sites.

     -   The Page navigation component cannot be used in pre-rendered sites.